Ian2020/ledgerawk/README.md

     Expenses:IKEA
 ```

-Transaction description matching takes priority and across both the first entry
+Tag matching takes priority over transaction description and across both the
-to match will win.
+first entry in the ledgerimport settings file to match will win.

 The FILE regex is there so you can limit the application of matching to the
 correct ledger file, in case you have multiple to deal with.